How many times should you Pin per day? | 2021

 Where should I Pin them?

-If you’re sharing the same Pin, but to different baords… that’s totally fine… but…within reason, and wait 7-10 days in between.
-(You can do this using the Tailwind “intervals feature”).
+If you’re sharing the same Pin, but to different boards… that’s totally fine… but…within reason, and wait 7-10 days in between.
+(You can do this using the Tailwind “intervals feature”… or on the Canva or Pinterest Scheduler).
 Not doing this may jeopardise your account as being a bit spammy.

 Your first Pin for a particular piece of content should always go to your most relevant board FIRST.
 I tend to post my best Pin direct from a new blog post on my site to my “Best of Blog” board as a first step.
 So the first Pin of fresh content is always 1.
 Pinned direct from my site and 2.
 Pinned to my best, and most relevant board.

-Share you Pins to a maximum of 10 boards only.
+Share you Pins to a MAXIMUM of 5 boards only.
 And make sure they are both relevant and that you space them out as above.
+Ideally, now with the Pinterest changes, I only schedule new pins to 2-3 boards.
+Max5.

 I have board lists set up in Tailwind for my top two niches, Women’s Wellness and Online Business.
 These board lists are a simple one click solution to adding a Pin to multiple boards.
 I can then scale back the ones that I don’t want the Pin to go to from there.

-I pick only the most promising Pin for a particular piece of content and add it to various highly relevant Tribes.
-I am a member of 10 Tribes across my two niches.
-Most Tribes operate at a 1:1 ration.
+I pick only the most promising Pin for a particular piece of content and add it to various highly relevant Tailwind Communities.
+I am a member of 5 Communities across my two niches.
+Most Communities operate at a 1:1 ration.
 You share one of your own Pins to the Tribe and then share someone else’s in turn.

 The jury is definitely out when it comes to the usefulness and relevance of Group Boards on Pinterest.
 Gone are the days when Group Boards were the panacea of success.